ontolex/morph/index.md

 </section>

-Accordingly, the morphological derivation of Italian *capostazione* 'station mastes' (from *capo* 'head'  + *stazione* 'station') can be encoded as follows:
+Accordingly, the morphological derivation of Italian *capostazione* 'station master' (from *capo* 'head'  + *stazione* 'station') can be encoded as follows:

 <aside class="example" title="Example: Derivation of the Italian noun *capostazione*">